 Just take a look at the Aruban Logo.
 It features a crown on top with a shield underneath.
 The 2 snakes joined are known as a caduceus, a symbol used in many Pharmaceutical places.
 It could probably relate back to the time when the Israelite people complained a great deal with Moses’ leadership that they were then poisoned by snakes.
 However, God told Moses to create a bronze snake and if the people who were poisoned who looked at it, they can be saved.
 In between the 2 snakes being joined together represents a staff.
 At the very bottom, it has a beautiful Aruba banner.

 The Bad & Ugly

-The bad part of Aruba is that there will be these huge iguanas chasing you around everywhere you go.
+The bad part of Aruba is that there will be these huge iguanas chasing you around everywhere you go if you go near the rocks by the seashore.
 If they land in the food you cook, it can be poisonous.